 Using our content to change perceptions

-We have immense reach and because of that we have a unique privilege to help change perceptions with our content.
+We have immense reach and because we do, we have a unique privilege and responsibility to help change perceptions with our content.
 We’re determined to ensure diversity and inclusion is present in the projects we are involved with, for our own screens or for distribution.

 That includes the content itself and the writers, artists, showrunners, and other creators behind the scenes.
 Our longstanding company-wide diversity and inclusion talent initiatives have been trailblazing, and we’re committed to fostering diverse talent.